 When they brought him to the hospital, bandaged the wound, and he was already lying on the hospital bed, a wounded artillery battery commander was brought to his room, which sheltered the pilot.
 It turned out that the German planes attacking the car on the way were going to bomb the location of the gunners.
 During this bombing the commander of the battery was injured.

-The glory of the heroic military work of Yasanis flew through the armies and fronts because the brave air pilot often wrote newspapers, his exploits were described in many historical documents.
+The fame of Yasanis's heroic military work flew through the armies and fronts because the brave air pilot often wrote newspapers, in many historical documents describe his exploits.

 During the two and a half years of the war in which he participated, he made 493 combat sorties, including 333 times flying to aerial reconnaissance and photographing of enemy troops, 56 times accompanied bombers and attack aircraft that had no losses from enemy fighters, 47 air battles personally shot down nine German planes, carried out 93 bombing and 67 ground attack troops.
 At the same time destroyed more than 250 vehicles, carts and eight locomotives.